Top

 Its Time to Go Glamping

-Unlocking a bright turquoise iron gate is the entrance to a magical land of Tipi’s.
-Two tents are set up that remind me of something in a Indiana Jones movie, with folded back canvas doors.
-Peaking in the first tent is a food and beverage set up.
-This must be where to help yourself to breakfast each morning .
-Entering the second tent, there is a display of all things Montana.
-Dreamcatchers, t-shirts, hand made flutes, incense, cowboy hats and more.
+Located a few miles outside of Gardiner, along the Yellowstone River, there is a turn onto a gravel road called Maiden Basin Road.
+Be careful; it’s easy to miss this turn, as we did more than once.
+From there, a short drive leads up to the parking lot.
+The tipi grounds, surrounded by mountains on a flat plateau, create a sense of openness similar to being out on the plains.
+You can hear the river across the street as its waters flow through gentle rapids.
+Unlocking a bright turquoise iron gate reveals a magical land of tipis.
+Two tents are set up that remind me of something from an Indiana Jones movie, featuring folded-back canvas doors.
+Peeking into the first tent, I see a food and beverage area—this must be where guests help themselves to breakfast each morning.
+Entering the second tent, I find a display of all things Montana: dreamcatchers, t-shirts, handmade flutes, incense, cowboy hats, and more.
 A perfect shopping opportunity.
 My Mother actually bought a black worn looking cowboy hat, only her 36th one she tried on this trip.
 Alyssa and I sighed a sound of relief.

 Tent store with Montana items